carlfindahl/carlfindahl/README.md

 Hey there, I'm Carl! 👋

 As an Android Dev pro 🤖, I play around with the latest Android and Jetpack Compose versions.
-Plus, I've got serious chops in C++ and native programming. 🚀
+Plus, I've got serious chops in Rust, C++, and native programming. 🚀

 Eternal learner here 🧠, always up-to-speed with the Android universe.
 Creating slick and seamless user experiences is my jam! 🎮